EXPERIENCED LEGAL COUNSEL YOU CAN TRUST REACH OUT TODAY

 STAGE 4 - STATE’S EVIDENCE

 The lead prosecutor will start introducing evidence to demonstrate the State’s case.
-For the most part this is done by calling witnesses to testify and submitting displays of physical evidence.
-These displays might be records or different things significant to the charged wrongdoing.
+For the most part this is done by calling witnesses to testify and submitting physical evidence.
+Physical evidence might be records or different things significant to the charged wrongdoing.
 This procedure will represent by far most of the trial.
-It might last just a couple of days or even a month, contingent upon the charges and kind of wrongdoing.
+This part of the trail varies in length it might last just a couple of days or several weeks, contingent upon the charges and kind of wrongdoing.

 Submitting exhibits is also an important part of these examinations.
 Usually, an exhibit isn’t admissible unless a witness can testify as to what the object is.
 This required testimony can come on either direct or cross.
 If an exhibit is admitted, it is usually shown to the jury.
 Witnesses are allowed to further explain an exhibit as well.
 For instance, in a case of forgery, an expert in handwriting could testify concerning how he can determine the signatures were forged.
 Exhibits are very significant as the jury can reevaluate these when they deliberate, they cannot do that with witness testimony.